p266dd/okamoto-kaiun/README.md

   </a>
 </div>

-This project was built using [Next.js](https://nextjs.org/), [TypeScript](https://www.typescriptlang.org/), [Better Auth](https://github.com/better-auth/better-auth), [Prisma](https://www.prisma.io/) and [Tailwind CSS](https://tailwindcss.com/).
+This project was built using [Next.js](https://nextjs.org/), [TypeScript](https://www.typescriptlang.org/), [Prisma](https://www.prisma.io/) and [Tailwind CSS](https://tailwindcss.com/).

 To get started with the development environment, please make sure to install the required dependencies.
-Then rename the `.env-example` file to `.env` and run the following commands:
+Then rename the `.env-example` file to `.env` and add the provided details, then run the following commands:

 ```bash
 # Install dependencies